 He notes that most of the world is nonwhite; his estimate is 75 percent.
 He also remarks that racial minorities in the United States are acquiring the rebellious nature of their kindred in Africa, Asia, and elsewhere.
 To evangelize effectively these people, Americans need to desegregate and integrate (pp. 147ff).

-Whites have expanded so many resources evangelizing nonwhites that they have lost their homeland.
+Whites have expended so many resources evangelizing nonwhites that they have lost their homeland.
 Except perhaps Russia, Christianity is dying in White countries and is almost dead in Europe.
 As the Communist led civil rights movement and desegregation and integration have advanced, Christianity has retreated.
 Human secularism, agnosticism, atheism, paganism, Satanism, Luciferism, Islam, Buddhism, Hinduism, and new age cults are the growing religions.
 Instead of the world becoming more Christianized, it is becoming more secularized and un-Christianized.
 In Europe, Islam is replacing secularism and most likely will be the dominant religion in Europe in a few decades — all because of the desegregation-integration mentality of Whites.

 Commenting on the restless movements of the masses in Asia and Africa, Matson states, “The Christian missionary movement must share the responsibility” (p.
 149).
 Is it because of or in spite of the Christian missionary movement that most of the movements of the masses in Asia and Africa have been Marxist oriented?
 Some of them have been outright communist movements.
 Were these missionaries following the example of the Catholic priests in Latin America and preaching the teachings of Marx more than the teachings of Jesus?